 Third Quarter Moon (50% illuminated)

 The seventh phase of the moon is called the Third Quarter Moon.
 A third-quarter moon is visible just after the waning gibbous moon.
 After the waning gibbous, it’s the next moon phase when the moon gets smaller and smaller.

 Third-quarter means the moon is three-fourths of the way through the lunar cycle.
 Hence the name “Third Quarter Moon”.

 Must read: Why Moon Is Moving Away From Earth?

 This lunar phase is also regarded as the reverse of the first quarter moon.
 That’s why sometimes it is also called Half Moon.
-Simply because we see exactly half (left side) of the illuminated portion of the lunar surface.
+Simply because we see precisely half (left side) of the illuminated portion of the lunar surface.

 Waning Crescent Moon (50 to 0% illuminated)